Contact us at info@fpwnr.org

 Who owns the reserve?

-The nature reserve is owned by Persimmon Homes and managed by North Somerset Council.
-However the Council plans to take ownership of the reserve in the long term.
+The nature reserve is owned and managed by North Somerset Council.

 Why is it so important?